 Falling in love is easy.
-Showing up on your wedding day (unless you are the Runaway Bride), also not that difficult.
-Honeymooning and celebrating the milestones that follow is the best!
-That's what married couple do.
-What's not easy, what's not fun, is those moments – "for worse," "for poorer," and "in sickness" – that are in between.
-It's these moments that will differentiate between simply "being married" from a true marriage.
+Showing up on your wedding day (unless you are the runaway bride): also not that difficult.
+Honeymooning and celebrating the milestones that follow are the best!
+That's what married couples do.
+What's not easy, what's not fun, is those moments — "for worse," "for poorer," and "in sickness" — that are in between.
+It's those moments that will differentiate simply "being married" from a true marriage.

-I learned this the hard way, luckily with my marriage still intact, and in fact stronger than ever.
+I learned this the hard way, luckily with my marriage still intact and, in fact, stronger than ever.
 So, for all of the newlyweds eager to type in the comments section that I've just robbed you of your marital innocence, you can let out a sigh of relief.
 Yes, your marriage will face challenges.
 Hard challenges.
 Terrible challenges.
 Challenges you can't even fathom at this state of your "bubble-still-intact" married life.
 And nor should you.
-Not only will your optimism serve you as your relationship navigates choppier waters in the future, but, your choppy waters will be your rite of passage into marriage.
+Not only will your optimism serve you as your relationship navigates choppier waters in the future, but your choppy waters will also be your rite of passage into marriage.

-For two whole years, my husband and I withstood massive blows to what I had thought to be our very solid foundation, ten years in the making.
-Our house of cards came crumbling down with breaches of trust, intimate betrayals, job losses, financial burdens, growing our family, and abuse from those we were once closest to.
+For two whole years, my husband and I withstood massive blows to what I had thought to be our very solid foundation, 10 years in the making.
+Our house of cards came crumbling down with breaches of trust, intimate betrayals, job losses, financial burdens, the growth of our family, and abuse from those we were once closest to.
 We were left individually and collectively broken.
-However, not once, did we question if our marriage would survive (though at times, it seemed unlikely), because we decided that it would.
+However, not once did we question if our marriage would survive (though at times it seemed unlikely) because we decided that it would.
 It wasn't easy, but nobody said a marriage is.
 These are the lessons we've learned along the way.

 1. Marriage is a choice.